atomicdata-dev/atomic-server/CONTRIBUTE.md

 1. Update the versions in cargo.toml files using Semantic Versioning.
 1. run `cargo publish` in `lib`, than you can run the same in `cli` and `server`

+OR

+1. Install `cargo install cargo-release` and run `cargo release patch`

 ## Publishing server to Docker

 DockerHub has been setup to track the `master` branch, but it does not tag builds other than `latest`.